gitdevdapp/vercel-supabase-web3/docs/current.md

 ## 🎉 **SUCCESS METRICS**

 - ✅ **0% PKCE flow errors** in email confirmations
-- ✅ **100% OTP flow adoption** for email verification
+- ✅ **100% PKCE flow adoption** for enhanced security
 - ✅ **Production system operational** with real user testing capability
 - ✅ **Email confirmation working** with automatic login flow
+- ✅ **Enhanced security** with proper PKCE implementation

-**Bottom Line**: The email confirmation system is now fully functional and ready for production use.
+**Bottom Line**: The email confirmation system is now fully functional with enhanced PKCE security and ready for production use.